-Cost control is a vital to any profitable, international supply chain.
+Cost control is vital to any profitable, international supply chain.
 Every part of the supply chain generates expenses, from extracting raw materials to manufacturing parts or assembling into finished products.
 Another major cost center for supply chain managers is logistics, including storage, international freight and distribution.

 We’ll explore how you can get greater insight into your freight and logistics costs and how to introduce better controls to bring your expenses down.